mahika29/AmbedkarGPT-Intern-Task/README.md

-AmbedkarGPT Intern QA System
+# AmbedkarGPT Intern QA System

-📚 Project Summary
+## 📚 Project Summary

 Welcome!
-AmbedkarGPT is a command-line QA app for answering questions about a classic Dr. B.R.
+AmbedkarGPT is a command-line QA app answering questions about a classic Dr. B.R.
 Ambedkar speech, entirely offline.
-It's built for the Kalpit Pvt Ltd AI Intern assignment, and showcases a simple RAG (Retrieval-Augmented Generation) pipeline in Python using only free, local tools—no API keys or setup headaches.
+Built for the Kalpit Pvt Ltd AI Intern assignment, it showcases a simple RAG pipeline in Python.

 🚀 How It Works
 Loads the speech.txt excerpt.